oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

     kubectl scale --replicas=[NUM_OF_REPLICAS] rc/mcv-parent-controller

 ## SSH to the client
-In order to test the simulator, first of all you need to identify the name of the client pod:
+For testing the simulator, first of all you need to identify the name of the client pod:

     kubectl get pods | grep mcv-client-controller